MovaChain/mova-chain-node/README.md

 ## Bootstrap the node

-There are two ways to start the node: start syncing from scratch, or speed up synchronization by using a snapshot.
+There are two ways to start the node: start syncing from genesis, or speed up synchronization by using a snapshot.

-### Option 1 — Start from scratch
+### Option 1 — Start from genesis

-To start syncing from scratch, run:
+To start syncing from genesis, run:

 ```bash
 docker compose up -d